Diploma in Supervision with Soul:

 What do we look for in a supervisor?
 By looking at our assumptions and beliefs we can begin to build a picture of good supervision based on experience, and in relation to three classic roles for supervision, we clarify what nourishes or stunts the supervisory alliance, examining both hopes and fears in each of us.

-2: Models of supervision 24/25 February with Nicky Marshall
+2: Models of supervision 29 Feb/1 March with Jo-Ann Roden

 We will explore the role of theory in helping the supervisor structure the complexity of attending to both client and supervisory relationships.
 Working with a variety of models, we address the supervisory task while remaining authentic and true to our own voice.

-3: A soulful perspective 24/25 March with Stacey Millichamp
+3: A soulful perspective 4/5 April with Nicky Marshall

 From where in ourselves do we supervise?
 While so much theory is ego based, this module will help supervisors open to the mystery that operates through the relationship.
-Drawing on Jung’s idea of synchronicity to deepen the work of parallel process, we will explore the archetypal influences on the supervisory couple.
+Drawing on Jung’s idea of synchronicity to deepen the work of parallel process, we will explore the archetypal influences on the supervisory couple, and the integration of creative techniques to support the process.

-4: Field theory in supervision 21/22 April with Tom Warnecke
+4: Field theory in supervision 9/10 May with Stacey Millichamp

 This module introduces a creative model for group supervision, which includes working with parallel process and field dynamics.
 This exciting approach frees up the supervisor to work with implicit group patterns which reflect on the therapist/client dyad.

-5: Power in the relationship 2/3 June with Tom Warnecke
+5: Power in the relationship 13/14 June with Jo-Ann Roden

 We will explore power differentials across the supervisory roles to explicate implicit assumptions and see how power can be misused or insufficiently used.
 We will look at negative transference and the management of conflict to find the creative edge in supervision.

-6: Challenges in supervision 30 June/1 July with Stacey Millichamp
+6: Supervising Groups 11/12 July with Stacey Millichamp

 The training team bring together different theoretical orientations within a transpersonal and integrative framework.
 They draw on a rich experience of psychotherapy and supervision and offer a lively, experiential and well-informed approach to learning.
 Re-Vision uses an ‘inside-out’ method, encouraging students to integrate skills into their own reality rather than using them as a technical means to an end.